Liquidation: Provisional liquidation

 Under the corporate insolvency laws of a number of common law jurisdictions, where a company has been engaged in misconduct or where the assets of the company are thought to be in jeopardy, it is sometimes possible to put a company into provisional liquidation, whereby a liquidator is appointed on an interim basis to safeguard the position of the company pending the hearing of the full winding-up petition.
 The duty of the provisional liquidator is to safeguard the assets of the company and maintain the status quo pending the hearing of the petition; the provisional liquidator does not assess claims against the company or try to distribute the company's assets to creditors.

 Phoenix companies

-In the UK, many companies in debt decide it is more beneficial to start again by creating a new company, often referred to as a phoenix company.
-In business terms this will mean liquidating a company as the only option and then resuming under a different name with the same customers, clients and suppliers.
-In some circumstances it may appear ideal for the directors; however, if they trade under a name which is the same or substantially the same as the company in liquidation without approval from the Court, they will be committing an offence under §216 of the Insolvency Act 1986 (and equivalent legislation in UK regions).
+In the UK, the directors of an insolvent company sometimes liquidate it and continue the business through a new company, known as a phoenix company, trading under a different name with the same customers and suppliers.
+This is not unlawful in itself, but under section 216 of the Insolvency Act 1986 (and equivalent legislation in other UK regions) it is an offence to trade under a name that is the same as, or substantially the same as, the liquidated company's without the court's approval.
 Persons participating in the management of the 'phoenix' company may also be held personally liable for the debts of the company under §217 of the Insolvency Act unless the Court approval has been granted.

+Liquidation by jurisdiction

+The procedure described above largely follows the law of the United Kingdom.
+Other jurisdictions provide for liquidation in broadly similar terms, realising a company's assets and applying the proceeds to its creditors, with any surplus distributed to its members.